rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 ## Instruction dispatch

-The desire is to minimize the machine code overhead between each VM instruction code.
+In dispatch, one optimal outcome is to minimize the machine code overhead between each VM instruction code.
 This overhead, where the next VM instruction is fetched, decoded and mapped to the entry point of the instruction code, is the dispatch code.
+The other axis of optimization is code ergonomics.

-We have some options for interpreter dispatch mechanisms.
-These are well documented.
-[Research][3] into implementing these in Rust concludes that simple switch-style dispatch is the only cross-platform construct we can reasonably make use of.
+Prior [research][3] into implementing dispatch in Rust concludes that simple switch-style dispatch is the only cross-platform construct we can reasonably make use of.
 Other mechanisms come with undesirable complexity or are platform dependent.
-For the most part, with modern CPU branch prediction, the cost of switch dispatch is small.
+For the most part, with modern CPU branch prediction, the overhead of switch dispatch is small.

 What this looks like: a single `match` expression with a pattern to represent each bytecode discriminant, all wrapped in a loop.
 To illustrate: